Open-EO/openeo-processes/README.md

 ## Versions / Branches

 The [master branch](https://github.com/Open-EO/openeo-processes/tree/master) is the 'stable' version of the openEO processes specification.
+Exception is the [`proposals`](proposals/) folder, which provides experimental new processes currently under discussion.
+They may still change, but everyone is encouraged to implement them and give feedback.

 The latest release is version **1.0.0**.
 The [draft branch](https://github.com/Open-EO/openeo-processes/tree/draft) is where active development takes place.
+PRs should be made against the draft branch.

 | Version / Branch                                             | Status                    | openEO API versions |
 | ------------------------------------------------------------ | ------------------------- | ------------------- |